Coconut crab: Conservation

 Coconut crab populations in several areas have declined or become locally extinct due to both habitat loss and human predation.
-In 1981, it was listed on the IUCN Red List as a vulnerable species, but a lack of biological data caused its assessment to be amended to "data deficient" in 1996.
-In 2018, IUCN updated its assessment to "vulnerable".
+In 1981, it was listed on the IUCN Red List as a vulnerable species, but a lack of biological data caused its assessment to be amended to data deficient in 1996.
+In 2018, IUCN updated its assessment to vulnerable.

 Conservation management strategies have been put in place in some regions, such as minimum legal size limit restrictions in Guam and Vanuatu, and a ban on the capture of egg-bearing females in Guam and the Federated States of Micronesia.
 In the Northern Mariana Islands, hunting of non-egg-bearing adults above a carapace length of 76 mm may take place in September, October, and November, and only under license.
 The bag limit is five coconut crabs on any given day, and 15 across the whole season.

-In Tuvalu, coconut crabs live on the motu (islets) in the Funafuti Conservation Area, a marine conservation area covering 33 km2 (12.74 mi2mi) of reef, lagoon and motu on the western side of Funafuti atoll.
+In Tuvalu, coconut crabs live on the motu (islets) in the Funafuti Conservation Area, a marine conservation area covering 33 km2 (12.74 mi2) of reef, lagoon and motu on the western side of Funafuti atoll.

+In the Philippines, the coconut crab (locally known by various names such as tatus, umang kagang, kasaso, kuray, or manla), has been declared as locally threatened by the 2001 Fisheries Administrative Order No. 208 of the Bureau of Fisheries and Aquatic Resources.
+It is illegal to catch, sell, purchase, transport, or possess coconut crabs, with violators being punishable by a fine of ₱120,000 and imprisonment for up to six years.
+Despite this, the open capture and consumption of coconut crabs for the tourist trade (particularly in the Batanes Islands) continues due to lax enforcement of the law and conflicts with other laws that supersede it, like the Indigenous Peoples' Rights Act of 1997.
+Populations across the islands have been declining rapidly due to overharvesting and habitat destruction.